designerzen/Animated-HTML5-Banner-Advert-Boilerplate/README.md

 ###Troubleshooting###
 **Q.** There are no html files in my build or dist folders!

-**A.** Be sure to have run the templater with gulp taemplate first, or at least create jade files in the jade folder that extends the base.jade partial
+**A.** Be sure to have run the templater with ```gulp template first```, or at least create jade files in the jade folder that extends the base.jade partial with the same name as your campaign

 **Q.** Config task seems to be failing... it can't find the config.json file?